 Women of the Catholic Women’s Forum like Erika Bachiochi, Helen Alvaré, Deborah Savage, Catherine Pakulak, Mary FioRito and Mary Hasson inspire me by the witness of their lives working to be mothers and also serve the Church through their incredible professional gifts and voices.

 Are there friends and mentors that you depend upon?
 How do they support you?

 My mom is still a huge source of support to me, and is the person I call for advice about parenting, personal relationships, and life in general.
 She is ever willing to just be there to listen to me.

 “She is ever willing to just be there to listen to me.”

 My fellow working mom friends, though most are long distance, are a huge source of support to me sharing in the struggles of daily life as a young millennial working mom.
 My many single friends are a huge source of sanity for me too.
 They come by to visit when I’m corralling a toddler, or babysit to give my husband and I the chance to get out.

 Do you have a favorite inspirational quote?

-	Edith Stein at her canonizationo not accept anything as the truth if it lacks love.
+“Do not accept anything as the truth if it lacks love.
 And do not accept anything as love which lacks truth!
-One without the other becomes a destructive lie.” – St. Pope John Paul II, quoting
+One without the other becomes a destructive lie.” – St. Pope John Paul II, quoting Edith Stein at her canonization

 What were your key takeaways from the 2016 GIVEN Forum?